Wooler: Gateway to the Cheviots

 Across the A697 to the north east of Wooler as we approach Wooler are East and West Lilburn where we find Lilburn Tower.
 This is a Tudor style house designed by the North Shields-born architect John Dobson around 1829.
 There is also an earlier ruined tower at Lilburn as well as the ruined remains of an early Norman chapel that was partly rebuilt in the twelfth and thirteenth century.

 Historically Lilburn was owned by the De Ros family and then from the early 1300s it belonged to the Lilburn family who took their name from the place.
 It later passed to the Clennels and then to the Collingwoods in the late 1700s.
-John Lilburne, ‘Freeborn John’ an associate of Oliver Cromwell who founded the Levellers political movement was descended from the Lilburns of Lilburn.
+John Lilburne, ‘Freeborn John’ who founded the Levellers political movement in the 1600s was descended from the Lilburns of Lilburn.
 By that time however, the Lilburne family connections were with Sunderland and Thickley in County Durham.

 The place-name Lilburn comes from a nearby stream, the Lil Burn – which may mean ‘little stream’, or ‘Lilla’s stream’.
 It is a tributary of the River Till which it joins to the east.
-From Lilburn a road leads a mile or so east to Chillingham, Chillingham Castle and Chillingham Park, passing close to a standing stone called the Hurl Stone which was reputedly connected with elves in times past.
+From Lilburn a road leads a mile or so east to Chillingham village, Chillingham Castle and Chillingham Park, passing close to a standing stone called the Hurl Stone which was reputedly connected with elves in times past.
+Nearby is the Hurlestone Tower, a lookout tower erected in 2000 by the owners of Lilburn Tower to celebrate the new millennium.

 The castle at Chillingham was commenced in 1344 when a licence to crenellate was granted to a Thomas De Heton and an impressive four corner-towered castle was constructed around an earlier pele tower.